Fraternity & Sorority Educational Leadership

 Standards of Excellence:

 The program will review chapter performance over one calendar year through the submission of narratives, event summaries, chapter programs, and other detailed supplemental materials.
-Assesses chapter performance based on the six pillars of Fraternity & Sorority Life at California Polytechnic State University, San Luis Obispo: Scholarship & Learning, Leadership & Values, Philanthropy & Service, Safety & Risk Management, Brotherhood & Sisterhood, and Diversity & Inclusion.All chapters are required to participate.
+Assesses chapter performance based on the six pillars of Fraternity & Sorority Life at California Polytechnic State University, San Luis Obispo: Scholarship & Learning, Leadership & Values, Philanthropy & Service, Safety & Risk Management, Unity & Belonging, and Diversity & Inclusion.All chapters are required to participate.
 Chapters will be reviewed by an external review committee and the Fraternity and Sorority Life staff.